 Format of submission: Your content can take the form of a popular science article or a YouTube video.
 For YouTube videos, you can submit either a voice-overed storyboard or go ahead and create the final video—your choice!

 Due date and grading: Your final product will be due in the first week of the next unit.
-You’ll present it to your discussion group, where your TA and peers will grade it based on the grading rubric.
+You’ll present it to your Astro Chat discussion group, where your instructor and peers will grade it based on the grading rubric.

 Unit 4 assessment